souhirbeji/souhirbeji/README.md

 <h1 align="center">Hi 👋!
-My name is Souhir and I'm a Dev enthusiast with so much love for Data and ML/AI</h1>
+My name is Souhir and I'm a AI enthusiast with so much love for Data and ML/AI</h1>

 ---